orbit-love/github-actions-templates/DEV/README.md

     * Follow the steps in the [GitHub Actions Templates First Time Setup Guide](https://github.com/orbit-love/github-actions-templates/blob/main/FIRST_TIME_SETUP.md) and add the following two additional secrets:
         * `DEV_API_KEY`: Your DEV API key
         * `DEV_ORGANIZATION`: Your DEV organization name (i.e. `orbit` for the Orbit organization on DEV)

+* This workflow will automatically filter out any DEV comments that are older than the most recent DEV comment in your Orbit workspace currently.
+    * To perform a historical import, that will send to Orbit **all** of your DEV comments add the `--historical-import` flag to the workflow file on line 40: `dev_orbit --check-organization-comments --historical-import`
+    * **You should only need to run a historical import once, and it is recommended to remove the `--historical-import` flag after.**

 **To use this workflow for *both* a DEV organization and a DEV user:**